-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures X Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Routine dental care, such as cleanings, fillings or dentures X Non-routine dental care X Dental care required to treat illness or injury may be covered as inpatient or outpatient care Routine chiropractic care X Manual manipulation of the spine to correct a subluxation is covered Orthopedic shoes X If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Supportive devices for the feet X Orthopedic or therapeutic shoes for people with diabetic foot disease
+Non-routine dental care X Dental care required to treat illness or injury may be covered as inpatient or outpatient care Routine chiropractic care X Manual manipulation of the spine to correct a subluxation is covered Routine foot care X Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes) Orthopedic shoes X If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Supportive devices for the feet X Orthopedic or therapeutic shoes for people with diabetic foot disease

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and/or non-prescription contraceptive supplies X Naturopath services (uses natural or alternative treatments) X Surgical treatment for morbid obesity X Covered only when medically necessary and covered by Original Medicare Meals delivered to your home X If included in the Well Dine benefit Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance) X Covered only when medically necessary Services provided to veterans in Veterans Affairs (VA) facilities X When emergency services are received at VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine hearing exams, hearing aids, or exams to fit hearing aids X Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, vision therapy and other low vision aids X Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery Reversal of sterilization procedures and/or non-prescription contraceptive supplies X Naturopath services (uses natural or alternative treatments) X Surgical treatment for morbid obesity X Covered only when medically necessary and covered by Original Medicare Meals delivered to your home X If included in the Well Dine benefit Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance) X Covered only when medically necessary Services provided to veterans in Veterans Affairs (VA) facilities X When emergency services are received at VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
 Members are still responsible for our cost-sharing amounts